Are you tired of getting changed, huddled over trying not to hit the damp roof of your tent?

 Modern models are often surprisingly easy to set up, with many instant tents on the market promising they can be set up in under two minutes.

-Cabin tents are ideal for family or large group car camping trips in good weather conditions.
+Large cabin tents are an ideal choice for families or large group car camping trips in good weather conditions.

 Eureka managed to scale back a cabin tent into something more manageable for small group camping.
 It’s ideal for couples or small families as it doesn’t take up much ground space but the high roof makes the tent feel roomy and open.